-Preliminary hearing

-- 37.-(1) Where a child charged pleads not guilty to the charge, the presiding magistrate shall fix date for a preliminary hearing and that date shall be within fourteen days from the day the charge was read. - (2) The preliminary hearing, may take place at the first hearing if the child has a representative. - (3) The magistrate shall explain the nature and purpose of the preliminary hearing to the child and his representative. - (4) The prosecutor shall read the statement of facts to the accused at the preliminary hearing in a language that the child understands, or in the event that the child does not understand Kiswahili or English, in the presence of an interpreter appointed for the child.
+Preliminary hearing 37.-(1) Where a child charged pleads not guilty to the charge, the presiding magistrate shall fix date for a preliminary hearing and that date shall be within fourteen days from the day the charge was read.

+(2) The preliminary hearing may take place at the first hearing if the child has a representative.

+(3) The magistrate shall explain the nature and purpose of the preliminary hearing to the child and his representative.

+(4) The prosecutor shall read the statement of facts to the accused at the preliminary hearing in a language that the child understands, or in the event that the child does not understand Kiswahili or English, in the presence of an interpreter appointed for the child.

-- (5) The parties shall, after the statement of fact has been read, agree on which matters are not in dispute. - (6) The magistrate may impose questions or seek clarifications relating to the statement of facts and the answers to such questions may be given without oath or affirmation. - (7) The court shall, at the conclusion of the preliminary hearing, prepare a memorandum of the matters agreed and it explained to the child in a language that he understands, and shall be signed by the child, his representative and by the prosecutor, and then filed with the court. - (8) The memorandum shall be read prepared pursuant to sub-rule (1).
+(5) The parties shall, after the statement of fact has been read, agree on which matters are not in dispute.

+(6) The magistrate may put questions or seek clarifications relating to the statement of facts and the answers to such questions may be given without oath or affirmation.

+(7) At the conclusion of the preliminary hearing, the court shall prepare a memorandum of the matters agreed and the memorandum shall be read over and explained to the child in a language that he understands, and shall be signed by the presiding officer, the child, his representative and by the prosecutor, and then filed with the court.

-(9) Any fact or document admitted or agreed in a memorandum filed under this sub-rule shall be deemed to have been duly proved;
+(8) Any fact or document admitted or agreed in a memorandum filed under this sub-rule (7) shall be deemed to have been duly proved: